adurugkar/Credit_card_defaulters/README.md

 # Credit Card Defaulter Prediction
+## About project
+Sure, here are some bullet points about the Credit Card Defaulter Prediction project:

-This project aims to predict whether a credit card holder will default on their payment next month or not, based on their past payment history and demographic information.
-The dataset used for this project is taken from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/default+of+credit+card+clients).
+- Using Data Science and Machine Learning, we can build a model that predicts whether a credit card holder will default on their payment next month or not, based on their past payment history and demographic information.
+- The dataset used for this project is taken from the UCI Machine Learning Repository and stored in a CSV format.
+- The project uses Sklearn for pre-processing and model building, as well as Pandas, Numpy, and Matplotlib for CSV reading, data processing, data cleaning, visualization, and analysis.
+- The pre-processing steps involve scaling the data, dealing with missing values, and converting categorical variables to numerical using one-hot encoding.
+- The project uses several classification models such as Logistic Regression, Decision Tree, Random Forest, and XGBoost to predict the credit card defaulter probability.
+- The models are evaluated using accuracy, precision, recall, F1-score, and ROC curve metrics.
+- The best model is selected based on the evaluation metrics and hyperparameters tuning.
+- The project is deployed as a Flask app on Heroku, where the user can input their details to get a prediction of their credit card defaulter probability.

 ## Getting Started